GO!GO!7188: History

 The following year, on July 10, Go!Go! released their first cover album, titled Tora no Ana.
 The tracklist included covers of "Shōwa era pop songs and anime songs."
 As part of the promotion of the album, Toshiba EMI held a contest with a one million yen prize.
 Later in 2002, on October 9, the band released "Ukifune," the first single from their subsequent original album.
-The song, based on a story of Ukifune from The Tale of Genji, combined "Japanese taste with rock," resulting in a sound which "drip[ped] malevolent mystery."
+The song, based on the story of Ukifune from The Tale of Genji, combined "Japanese taste with rock," resulting in an "enka-rock" sound which "drip[ped] malevolent mystery."
 The single peaked at number 12 on the Oricon chart.

 On February 26, 2003, Go!Go!7188 released Tategami, their third original album.
 The new collection of songs "demonstrate[d] a post-punk influence" and "[drew] on the sounds of postwar 'kayoukyoku' pop music."
 Additionally, the band's sound and lyrics on the new album were described as having more depth and power, resulting in the group becoming "a more exciting force."
 The album reached number five on the Oricon albums chart.
 Later in the year, on August 2, Go!Go! played at the Summer Sonic music festival in Tokyo.

 Later in 2003, on August 8, Go!Go! released the single "Ruriiro."
 It was described as "slightly spooky" and having an "Arabian-style sound."
 The song's music video was directed by Higuchinsky.
 A few months later, on October 8, Akko released her first solo album, Kirari, under the name of Akiko Hamada.

 On February 25, 2004, Yuu released her solo album Ten no Mikaku.
 It featured jazz and cabaret-style music and incorporated sanshin, kokyū and strings on some tracks, with only one track featuring Yuu on guitar.

 Later that year, on October 27, Go!Go!7188 released their fourth original album, titled Ryūzetsuran.
 The band embarked on a nationwide tour the following month, which included a date at the famed Nippon Budokan on December 21.
 The footage and audio from the concert was later released on DVD and as the band's second live album on March 16, 2005.

 In 2005, Yuu formed a new band, Chirinuruwowaka, which differed from Go!Go!7188 by the inclusion of a second guitarist.
 The band released their debut album, Iroha, on September 28, 2005.
 On November 2 of that year, Akko released her second solo album, Aruyoude Naiyoude, Arumono.
 It was inspired by her travels to such places as Fukuoka, Aso and Nakashibetsu and featured elements of jazz, rock and experimental music.